 Responsible Administrator

-The Vice President for Student Affairs and Vice President for Technology and Security, their successors, or designees are responsible for the annual and ad hoc review of this policy and its procedures.
+The Vice President for Student Affairs and Vice President and General Counsel, their successors, or designees are responsible for the annual and ad hoc review of this policy and its procedures.
 The University President is responsible for approval of this policy.

 SOURCE: Approved by President on November 5, 2019.
+Revised; Approved by President on .